 This alarm is designed to detect the presence of LP gas, however there are other combustible fumes or vapors which may be detected by the sensor.
-These include: alcohol, liquor, deodorants, colognes, perfumes, wine, adhesives, lacquer, kerosene, gasoline, glues, most all cleaning agents and the area is closed up.
+These include: alcohol, liquor, deodorants, colognes, perfumes, wine, adhesives, lacquer, kerosene, gasoline, glues, most all cleaning agents and the propellants of aerosol cans.
+Most are lighter than air in their vapor state and will only be detected when the area is closed up.
 Glues and adhesives may exhaust hydrocarbon vapors for months after they are applied.
 They are easily activated by high temperatures.
 If you close up an RV coach on a hot day, the chemicals used in its construction may be detected for months after the coach was manufactured.

-See the manufacturer's information entitled "Your LP Gas Detector" in the InfoCase for further instructions on nuisance alarms and care and testing of the LP gas detector.
+See the manufacturer's information entitled "Your LP Gas Detector" in the Owner InfoCase for further instructions on nuisance alarms and care and testing of the LP gas detector.